Cliff Sloan: Later career

 In 2019, Sloan retired from Skadden and became a law professor at the Georgetown University Law Center.

+Sloan is also the author of "The Court At War: FDR, His Justices, and the World They Made."

 Personal life

 Sloan is married to Mary Lou Hartman, the former director of the Mitchell Scholarship program.
 They live in Chevy Chase, Maryland.
 They have two daughters, Sarah and Annie, and a son, Nick, and they are all Chicago Cubs fans.
 His daughter Sarah also served as a law clerk for Justice John Paul Stevens (following his retirement).

 He suffered a heart attack in 2000.